slamora/brackets-wiki/Research:-Extension-Management.md

     * Integrate ratings/reviews into listings
     * Change default sorting to include ratings along with download popularity
     * Required server side changes

+The following possible stories have been discussed but are not yet part of the backlog:

 * Improved extension discoverability
     * Look at languages in project and suggest extensions based on that
 * Create an Extension workflow